 At present, economics is not built upon a set of acceptable premises or axioms.
 Orthodoxy is based on the behavioral axiom of constrained optimization.
 Heterodoxy lacks a consistent foundation.
-That is, both approaches do not meet the formal minimum standards of theoretical economics.* There is nothing to choose.
+That is, both approaches do not meet the formal minimum standards of theoretical economics.#1 There is nothing to choose from.

 Conclusion: “Scrap the lot and start again!”
 (Joan Robinson).
-A paradigm shift is not to be delayed.** The correct formal foundations of economics are given here.
+The Paradigm Shift is not to be delayed.#2 The correct formal foundations of economics are given on Wikimedia AXEC04c.

 The next step is to reconstruct the theoretical superstructure.
-In the course of reconstruction it turns out that the Keynesian I=S is untenable and has to be replaced by Q=Yd+I-S (see preceding posts).
+In the course of reconstruction, it turns out that the Keynesian I=S is untenable and has to be replaced by Q≡I−S respectively Q≡Yd+I−S (see preceding posts).
 This immediately affects the theory of interest.

 Whether the new axiomatic foundations are acceptable is not to be decided by argument but by empirical testing of propositions that are deductively derived from the axioms (the employment multiplier for example, or the Profit Law).

-Keynes explicitly addressed (with his call for ‘non-Euclidean’ axioms) but failed to solve Mill’s Starting Problem.
+Keynes explicitly addressed (with his call for ‘non-Euclidean’ axioms) but failed to solve J. S. Mill’s Starting Problem.
 Because its formal basis is defective, Keynesianism is irrevocably out of science.
-Keynesian policy proposals have no sound theoretical foundation.
+Keynesian policy proposals have no sound theoretical foundations.

 Mill, J. S. (2006).
-Principles of Political Economy With Some of Their Applications to Social Philosophy, volume 3, Books III-V of Collected Works of John Stuart Mill.
-Indianapolis, IN: Liberty Fund.
+Principles of Political Economy With Some of Their Applications to Social Philosophy, Volume 3, Books III-V of Collected Works of John Stuart Mill.
+Indianapolis: Liberty Fund.
 URL

 Popper, K. R. (1994).
 The Myth of the Framework.
 In Defence of Science and Rationality., chapter Models, Instruments, and Truth,154–184.
 London, New York: Routledge.